More chapters are coming!Notify me

 Jack Welch used to say that if you get the hiring right over 50% of the time, consider yourself talented at executive search consulting and recruitment services.

+Over the last two years we’ve learned a LOT about hiring, especially React developers.
+Let me share with you what we’ve learned so far.
 To the needs of this analysis, I will focus on the last 1.5 years – that’s the period when we were most actively looking for employees (mainly developers) and established an effective process.

 Out of those 1285, we’ve hired 17 amazing people.